amcquade/fresh_script/README.md

 # fresh_script

-This program will search for spotify tracks posted in the HipHopHeads subreddit
+This program will search for spotify tracks posted in the HipHopHeads subreddit and add them to a playlist of your choice.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites